-Although 5G promises to revolutionize the internet, the next wave of broadband may actually come from satellite internet technology.
+Although 5G promises to revolutionize the internet, the next wave of broadband may actually come from satellite technology.
 Amazon, SES Networks and OneWeb, to name a few, have plans to launch constellations of small satellites that are designed to deliver telecommunications and internet services.
 Flying less than 1,000 miles above the planet in low-Earth orbit (LEO), these networks of hundreds, and eventually thousands, of small satellites will blanket the planet in beams of broadband internet.

 Origins of a Space-Based Internet